Cyber Security

 1. Have Managed Device Encryption In Place

-Your employees don’t have to install third party apps in their devices for your business to face security issues.
-You could still face the same threats if your employees happen to lose or get their smartphones stolen.
+Your employees don’t have to install third-party apps on their devices for your business to face security issues.
+You could still face the same threats if your employees happen to lose or have their smartphones stolen.

 This is because it gives cyber attackers easy access to not just the device but also the confidential information it stores.
 They could further use this data to sell on the dark web, putting your company in danger of breaching compliance regulations or even worse, losing long-standing clients.